aleen42/PersonalWiki/Programming/JavaScript/regular/regular.md

 > All a practical programmer needs to remember is that some ivory tower (象牙塔) computer scientists get upset about their well-defined terminology being overloaded with technology that's far more useful in the real world.

 With the proper regular expression, it takes just a few line of code, or maybe even one line, to extract something we want in a large text body.
+However, even if it's convenient, you are not supposed to abuse them where they're not really appropriate.